 PLEASE NOTE: The Mirena coil does NOT protect against STIs.

-Are there any risks associated with the Mirena Coil?
+Are there any risks associated with the Contraceptive Coil?

 When inserted correctly, less than 1 in 100 women will get pregnant within a year.

 However, if you do get pregnant whilst using Mirena, you’re at higher risk of an ectopic pregnancy.
 An ectopic pregnancy is when the fertilised egg implants outside the uterus.
 This can be a serious condition and frequently needs emergency medical intervention.
 It is not possible to save an ectopic pregnancy.

 What are the side effects of the Contraceptive Coil?

 There are some side effects to the Mirena coil.
 These include: